prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 DslReturnType dsl_ode_trigger_action_remove_all(const wchar_t* name);
 ```

-This service remove all ODE Actions from a named ODE Trigger.
+This service removes all ODE Actions from a named ODE Trigger.

 **Parameters**
 * `name` - [in] unique name of the ODE Trigger to update.